Your relationship is over, but you’ve waited to have the “I want a divorce” talk. Here’s how to do it (nicely).

 Hundreds of people have asked me how to approach this crucial step in the process.
 So, I created a guide.

 Last night was hard for me.
 I can’t even imagine how you must be feeling since I shared with you that I want a divorce.
-This was the most excruciating and important decision I’ve ever made and I want you to know that I didn’t make it overnight.
-We’ve been struggling for a while and I just don’t see a path forward that keeps our marriage intact and both of us happy.
+This was the most excruciating and important decision I’ve ever made, and I want you to know that I didn’t make it overnight.
+We’ve been struggling for a while, and I just don’t see a path forward that keeps our marriage intact and both of us happy.

-I have done a lot of research on divorce and what I’ve learned is that there are ways to stay out of court and keep costs down.
-While I want us both to have the support that we each need, I am confident that we are not the kind of people who will fight about every last thing in a long drawn out court battle.
+I have done a lot of research on divorce, and what I’ve learned is that there are ways to stay out of court and keep costs down.
+While I want us each to have the support we need, I am confident we are not the kind of people who will fight about every last thing in a long, drawn-out court battle.

 One thing that Hello Divorce really stresses is that in divorce, more information helps people feel more empowered and in control, which leads to less conflict.
-And I so very much want to work through this process with you with as much openness, honesty and communication as possible.
+And I so very much want to work through this process with you with as much openness, honesty, and communication as possible.

 - How to Calm Your Divorce Overwhelm in 6 Steps

-- Steps to Take Before You Begin Divorce Mediation — in case we need a little extra help along the way from a neutral third party.
+- Steps to Take Before You Begin Divorce Mediation — in case we need a little help along the way from a neutral third party.

-I’ll confess, I don’t really know how to end an email like this.
+I confess, I don’t really know how to end an email like this.